Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

 ## Room for improvement
 There's lots.
 I'm still fleshing out some of these files and processes, but some immediate room for improvement is the following:
-- Separate test-environment.yaml file that does not install jupyter and its dependencies.
-This is a very heavy package and makes CI take even longer than it already does.
+- Separate test-environment.yaml file that does not install jupyter and its dependencies in your CI system.
+This is a very heavy package and makes CI take longer than necessary.
 - Notes around documentation automation via sphinx or pdoc
 - Notes around project management via github issues & github projects (trello, jira, etc. as alternatives)